Juan Sebastián Elcano: First Letter to Charles V

-Second Letter to the Emperor
+Second Letter to Charles V

 The purpose of the second letter was to ask for bonuses.
 Approximately 40 days after returning from the voyage around the world, Elcano arrived at the Court of Valladolid where the king received his request to name him captain-general.
 In it he also asked the king for the commercial rights of trade in the Moluccas or the habit of the Order of Santiago, which were entrusted by the king to Magellan.
 The king's secretary (Francisco de los Cobos) denied all of these requests.
 Apparently he was not accorded respect at the Court of Castile, and they did not want to give Elcano the orders that had been promised to Magellan.
 Santamaría argues that this animadversion was caused by Elcano's lack of noble status.
 It took him months to obtain the other three bonuses he had been promised – a pension, a pardon and the right to an armed guard – probably as a result of the rapprochement with the Court.

 Elcano's will

 The will is also a source of information about Elcano's personal life.
 In addition to citing all his claimed assets in great detail, it speaks of his family.
 It shows that although he never married, he had sexual relationships with at least two women, both of them Basque or of Basque origin, and each of whom bore his child.
 His son Domingo was born before the world circumnavigation and his daughter María afterwards.

-The will was drawn up on July 26, 1526 and opened by the president of the Council of the Indies upon his arrival in Seville, ten years after it was made.
+The will was drawn up on July 26, 1526, and opened by the president of the Council of the Indies upon his arrival in Seville, ten years after it was made.
 All seven witnesses to the will were Basques, which is surprising, given the situation and the location in the middle of the Pacific, a clear indication of trust and solidarity among them.
 The witnesses were Martín García Karkizano, Andrés Gorostiaga, Hernando Gebara, Andrés Urdaneta, Juanes Zabala, Martín Uriarte and Andrés Aletxe.

 In his will Elcano left money to churches such as San Salvador de Getaria, Itziar, Sasiola (Deba), Our Lady of Arantzazu, San Pelayo in Zarautz and Nuestra Señora de Guadalupe in Hondarribia.
 However, he stipulated that these bequests should be paid out of the money owed him by the king according to the terms of their agreement, funds which he never received.
 This leaving of money to the church only if he were paid by the King has been used by Santamaría to dismiss the idea of Elcano being a very religious man.